-If you’re missing more than one tooth or need to replace an entire upper or lower jaw of teeth, zirconia All-on-4 dental implants are an ideal choice.
-Zirconia all-on-4 dental implants refer to a special type of dental implant – that is made up of a zirconia bridge and titanium posts – where all your teeth can be replaced in one day.
+If you’re missing more than one tooth or need to replace an entire upper or lower jaw of teeth, zirconia 4-on-1 Full Arch dental implants are an ideal choice.
+Zirconia 4-on-1 full arch dental implants refer to a special type of dental implant – that is made up of a zirconia bridge and titanium posts – where all your teeth can be replaced in one day.
 Instead of needing an implant post for each missing tooth, 4 titanium implant posts are placed to support an entire dental bridge made of zirconia.

-What is Included in All-on-4 Dental Implant Costs?
+What is Included in 4-on-1 Full Arch Dental Implant Costs?

-Unlike many of our competitors, at America’s First Dental Implant Centers, our all-on-4 costs and pricing are all-inclusive, including:
+Unlike many of our competitors, at America’s First Dental Implant Centers, our 4-on-1 full arch costs and pricing are all-inclusive, including:

 - All appointments and meetings (initial consultation, surgery, post-operative checkup)

 - Surgery to extract any remaining teeth and place dental implants into the jawbone

 - Temporary teeth used during recovery and healing